Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 Because the GSMD is known to suffer from bloat, it is really important for them to be fed twice a day instead of giving a dog just one larger meal a day.
 It's also a good idea to invest in a stand for their feed bowls which makes it easier for these large dogs to eat comfortably without having to stretch their necks down to reach their food.
 Dogs should never be exercised just before or just after they have eaten either because this puts them more at risk of suffering from bloat.

 If you are looking to buy a Greater Swiss Mountain Dog, you would need to register your interest with breeders because very few puppies are bred and registered with The Kennel Club every year and you would need to pay upwards of £500 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Greater Swiss Mountain Dog in northern England would be £64.15 a month for basic cover but for a lifetime policy, this would set you back £114.54 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Greater Swiss Mountain Dog in northern England would be £66.31 a month for basic cover but for a lifetime policy, this would set you back £119.22 a month (quote as of March 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

 Click 'Like' if you love Greater Swiss Mountain Dogs.